Cooking Gorgeous

 Sprinkle the ball with a little flour, then use your fingers or a rolling pin to form it into an oval or teardrop shape, approximately 3 mm (⅛ inch) thick.

-the dough ball is rolled out into a tear shape
+The dough ball is rolled out into a tear shape naan bread.

-4 pieces of bullet naan on a wooden board
+4 pieces of bullet are cooked on a skillet and are placed on a wooden board.

 Keep it wrapped in a clean cloth while you roll out and cook the remaining naan bread.